yang530/laravel_crud_forum/README.md

 - **View** a list of all forum posts.
 - **Edit** a forum post you have created.
 - **Delete** a forum post you have created.
-- **NOTE: email verification featured is not implemented.
+- **NOTE: Email verification featured is not implemented.
 Therefore, there is not way to recover password of any user account.**

 ## License